Smart Food Safe

 According to Food Safety Act 1990, an act of the Parliament of the United Kingdom, food safety due diligence defense concerns people charged who can prove to have taken all reasonable precautions to avoid the commission of the offense by themselves or by a person under their control.
 This helps food enterprises set up their business in good order and decreases the chances of things going wrong.

 Hazard Analysis and Critical Control Point (HACCP) is a powerful tool when it comes to showing due diligence in a food company.
-This is because the records of your HACCP depict the competence of your food safety system and hygiene practices, along with exhibiting that the food you produce is safe to consume.
-HACCP system contributes to identifying all probable hazards that can enter the food supply chain and ways to mitigate the hazards in order to produce safe foods.
+This is because the records of your HACCP depict the competence of your food safety system.
+Critically, these records must be generated at the time of the activity; post-incident documentation, however thorough, is not accepted as due diligence evidence by enforcement authorities, and hygiene practices, along with exhibiting that the food you produce is safe to consume.
+The HACCP system contributes to identifying all probable hazards that can enter the food supply chain and ways to mitigate the hazards in order to produce safe foods.
 Appropriate execution of HACCP involves monitoring, verification, and validation of the processes as well.

 Monitoring is an integral part of a food safety system to evaluate whether established process control points and preventive control points are regulated through real-time observations and measurements.
 The efficiency of an operational food safety system can be examined through the verification process, which is often associated with a specific time stamp and ensures the system is administered correctly.
 Validation proves the working of the monitoring activities and the conducted verification procedures, usually referring to a time range.
 This includes reanalyses and verification audits to bring improvements to the food safety system continuously.